 And yes, you read right, injected.
 The rats were injected with large doses of iodine.
 Nobody injects iodine.
 That must be a shock to the system.

 And the doses were also very hefty.
 These rats thyroids normally contain 10 y (incredibly small weight unit).
 They were given up to 500 y Iodine intravenously.
 This would be the same as injecting humans with 500 mg Iodine as far as I have been able to calculate.
 An average thyroid contains app 10 mg iodine, but can hold more.

-In addition, they were injected with radioactive Iodine.
+In addition, they were injected with radioactive iodine.
 They claim, the doses were too small to cause harm.
 I cannot evaluate that.
-The doctors treat hyperthyroidism with radioactiv Iodine all the time, claiming it causes no harm.
+Doctors treat hyperthyroidism with radioactive iodine all the time, claiming it causes no harm.
 Nevertheless, people become hypothyroid from the treatment.
-I don’t understand why they keep on treating with radioactivity unless the patient has a life threatening thyrotoxicosis (very hyper).
-Anyway, Dr. B says the human thyroid can hold as much as 50 mg Iodine if the body is saturated with Iodine.
+I don’t understand why they keep on treating with radioactivity when there are other options.
+The radioactive iodine can not only potentially harm the thyroid, but it can harm iodine receptors throughout the body.

 Dr. Brownstein and Dr. Flechas

 Dr. Brownstein and dr. Flechas are the two main doctors when it comes to alerting the world to the fact that too many are iodine deficient.
 Both have many good and informative videos on You Tube.
 Dr. Brownstein has a book “Iodine, why we need it, why we can’t live without it”.
 It is good and informative.
 I find that the studies and books he refers to, are very old though.
 Most of the books are books we can’t assess.